 Do you have a logo?
 If so, does it represent your brand?

 What is your company’s mission statement?

-If your brand was a celebrity, who would he or she look and act like?
+If your brand were a celebrity, who would he or she be?

 What do people think when they’re at your practice?